How to Prevent Knee Injury

-By far, the largest complaint I get from runners about running is that it's so hard on their knees.
-Secretly, inside of me, I have my own complaint about running that is a little different.
-It's that running is blamed for all the knee problems when in actuality it's not running that is causing the injuries, it's the way people run.
-Every time someone's knee goes out and their friends ask them how it happened, they're quick to respond, "it happened the other day while I was running."
-The truth is that if you can work on your running technique so that there is minimal impact or undue stress to your knees, you'll never have knee problems.
-It's as simple as that.
+By far, the largest complaint I get from runners is that it’s so hard on their knees.
+I have my own take on running and it’s a little different.
+It’s that running is blamed for knee problems when it’s actuality not running causing the injuries.
+It’s the way people run that causes problems.
+The truth is, if you can work on your running technique so that there is minimal impact or undue stress to your knees, you’ll never have knee problems.
+It’s pretty simple.

 Here are some ways to protect those precious knees and insure that you can run for many more years without the worry of having to give it all up someday because your knees are toast.

-Avoid a heel strike.
-Don't over-stride and let your feet get ahead of you.
-Always make it a point to stay ahead of your feet and let your legs swing to the rear, not forward.
-If you're reaching with your legs as you swing them forward, your feet will land in front of you and you'll be putting on the brakes with every foot strike.
-Then all of the shock of hitting the road goes right up your legs to your knees, which were never designed to act as shock absorbers.
-Eventually, all of this impact to your knees will get tired of taking all that abuse and begin to complain.
-If they do, I suggest you listen to what your body is trying to tell you, and change your stride mechanics, or you could end up on the bench.

-Lean forward from your ankles and let your stride open up behind you so that when your feet swing forward they land beneath you instead of in front of you.
+- Avoid heel striking: Don’t over-stride and let your feet get ahead of you.
+Always make it a point to NEVER step past your knees, and learn to let your legs swing rearward, not forward.
+If your feet land in front of your knees, you’ll be putting on the brakes with every foot strike.
+Then, all of the shock of hitting the road goes right up your legs to your knees, which were never designed to act as shock absorbers.
+Eventually, all of this impact to your knees will present as pain in your joints or soreness in your muscles.
+If this is happening to you, I suggest you listen to what your body is trying to tell you, and change your stride mechanics, or you could end up on the bench.
+What to do: Always lean from your ankles and let your stride open up behind you so that when your feet swing forward they land beneath you instead of in front of you.
 Another thing to do: Get the ChiRunning DVD to see how it’s done.

-- Lean your entire body forward: Remember, anytime your foot comes down in front of your body, you're putting the brakes and the shock of that deceleration is going straight into your knees.
+- Lean your entire body forward: Remember, anytime your foot comes down in front of your body, you’re putting the brakes and the shock of that deceleration is going straight into your knees.
 What to do: Always try to land in a midfoot strike.

 Taking good care of your knees should be a high priority, especially if you want to continue to enjoy running year after year.
 Reducing torque and impact are the two best places to build a life insurance policy for your knees.
 Start today and your knees will thank you every time you put on your running shoes.